Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 - Throwables can be held and released, like grenades.
 - Vendors obey their Buy/Sell flags, restricting which items they accept.
 Meant to be used alongside Misc Gameplay Merge (Gameplay section).
 - Can't steal caps after paying for repairs.
-- Binoculars can zoom in and out.
+- Scopes can zoom in and out.
 - Entering VATS costs AP.
 - Opening Pip-Boy in combat costs AP.
 - Living Anatomy perk shows Damage Resistance.